franciscoxavier04/pm-BIM/docs/user-guide/meetings/recurring-meetings/README.md

 ## Create and edit recurring meetings

 You can either create a recurring meeting from within a project or from the global **Meetings** module.
-For steps on creating a classic meetings please consult [this page](../classic-meetings).
 For steps on setting up one-time meetings please consult [this page](../one-time-meetings).

 To create a new recurring meeting, click the green **+ Meeting** button in the upper right corner and select **Recurring**.